andremann/SKG-IF/docs/source/persons.rst

 ############

 The **Person** entity is to represent as an individual who is involved in the creation, publication, and dissemination of academic research.
-A **Person** can be an author, a reviewer, an editor, a publisher, a librarian, a researcher, a teacher, a student or any other stakeholder in the scholarly communication process.
+A **Person** can be an author, a reviewer, an editor, a publisher, a researcher, or any other stakeholder in the scholarly communication process.

 Properties